multiplexcuriosus/spice_up_coordinator/README.md

 * SpiceUpCoordinator submodules description

 ## Installation

+### ROS & catkin_ws setup on jetson and opc
+* Go to [here](https://bitbucket.org/leggedrobotics/anymal_rsl/wiki/Simulation%20PC%20and%20OPC%20Setup%20-%20Release%20%2223.04%22) and do: Setup release: Steps 1-2.5.2 (not sure if necessary)
+* Go to [here](https://bitbucket.org/leggedrobotics/alma_rsl/src/main/) and do everything up to step 3.1 (for step 3.1, use sim) (not sure if necessary).

 ### Jetson
 1. Git clone the following repos into the jetson catkin_ws/src:
 * spice_up_coordinator (this repo): `git clone https://github.com/multiplexcuriosus/spice_up_coordinator.git`